 Students may request materials to bunk or loft beds, contact the Associate Director for Residence Life for more details.
 To best comply with fire safety, and OSHA standards, students are discouraged from constructing bed lofts.
+Only mattresses and bedding materials shall be lofted; never put chairs, sofas, desks, or other furniture on bed lofts.
 Should a student wish to bring in or build a bed loft, they need to work with the Associate Director for Residence Life prior to purchasing/bringing to campus.
+Beds, mattresses, and bed lofts are only permitted within bedrooms and may not be stored or used within suite or community common areas.